Good news, anyone? Elvis Andrus signing brings needed dose to White Sox camp

 The Sox knew in September they wanted Andrus to return.
 He could see it, too.

-Andrus, 34, said he wanted to play on a winner and going to a team that is expected to compete for the AL Central title had appeal.
+Andrus, 34, said he wanted to play on a winner, and going to a team that is expected to compete for the American League Central title was appealing.

-Hahn said he came to the right place, then, last season’s face plant notwithstanding.
+Hahn said he came to the right place, last season’s face plant notwithstanding.

 “I’ve said all along the expectations for this team are very high,” Hahn said.
 “We’re embarrassed by how things played out last year and know that this team is capable of much, much more.